mlabs-haskell/Tuxedo/wallet/README.md

 ```

-Just cross whether the kitty "limi" is converted from tradable to the basic kitty or not.
+Let's cross whether the kitty "limi" is converted from a tradable to a basic kitty or not.

 ```sh
 $ ./target/release/tuxedo-template-wallet show-all-kitties